timothyrobbinscpa/timothyrobbinscpa.github.io/_posts/2023-11-30-cinema-revenue.md

 This project was a valuable learning experience, highlighting the intersection of data science and business strategy.
 Some of the key challenges and learnings include:

-- **Data Quality**: Ensuring the accuracy and completeness of the dataset required extensive preprocessing and validation.
-- **Model Selection**: Selecting the appropriate machine learning models and tuning hyperparameters to achieve the best performance was an iterative process.
 - **Integration of Domain Knowledge**: Applying my extensive background in revenue management to frame the data science problem provided a unique perspective and enhanced the model’s relevance.
 - **Advanced Analytics**: Utilizing machine learning models such as Random Forest and Gradient Boosting deepened my understanding of their capabilities and limitations.
 - **Communication of Insights**: Translating complex model outputs into actionable business recommendations reinforced the importance of clear and concise communication in data science.